-No brainer, you need to have a job or some source of income to take care of your living expenses after moving out.
+No doubts, you can’t afford to move out if you don’t have a job or some source of income to take care of your living expenses.

-So, before you start thinking about moving out and you still don’t have a job, you should focus completely on find a job and build an income stream.
+So, if you are starting to think about moving out and still don’t have a job, you should completely focus on finding a job and build an income stream.

 If you don’t have a job or if your current job doesn’t pay you well, there are several ways out there to make income even without a full-time job.

 If you want to move out comfortably, you need to ensure that you are making decent enough to cover your expenses without asking for any help.

 Get on a budget: